wisdom-oss/docs/frontend/building-and-customizing-the-frontend-application.md

 cd frontend-workspace
 ```

-*Note: The link could also be forked repository.*
+*Note: The link could also be your forked repository.*

 ### Update your Workspace with Meta